theholypumpkin/theholypumpkin/README.md

 - 👋 Hi, I’m @theholypumpkin
 - 👀 I’m interested in embedded systems, arduinos, and gerneral more low level close to the hardware develpment.
 I also like writing assembly and VHDL but I'm not very good at it at the moment.
-- 🌱 I’m currently learning circuit-python and regular python as well as improving my C++ skills.
-Especially training a more object oriented programming aproach.
+- 🌱 I mostly write c++ and python.

 <!---